 - advocating for fair pay

 -- Cash/check is preferred.
 However, credit cards, flex spending account cards, and Health Savings Account (HSA) cards are accepted.
 Many of our clients submit paid receipts to their Flex Spending Accounts for full, and some submit receipts to their insurance company for partial, reimbursement after their appointment(s).

 Do I need a referral to start Physical Therapy at CoreActive?

 -- Wisconsin is a Direct Access state; a referral from a doctor or other healthcare provider is not required to see a Physical Therapist.
 Improved access to care and cost savings have been shown in research to be positively impacted by Direct Access to Physical Therapy services.
 Note: If you have given birth in the last six weeks, recently had surgery or a fracture, or have a newer 'major' medical illness (for example: heart attack, cancer, or stroke) we may ask you to provide proof of medical clearance for participation in Physical Therapy.

 How flexible are you with appointment times around my schedule?

--- CoreActive now offers Tuesday - Friday office hours for Physical Therapy with late afternoon/early evening hours one day per week.
+-- CoreActive now offers Tuesday - Thursday office hours for Physical Therapy.
 With enough notice, we are happy to provide early A.M.
 Physical Therapy appointments to 'make it work' with your schedule.
-We offer Personal Training two days per week.
 As passionate professionals with active families ourselves, we understand the shuffling it takes to 'make it work'.